Skip Navigation Links

 Artifice and Alchemy

 Wizardry includes a sub-discipline of magical Artificing and also Alchemy.
 Some Wizards employ both practices, others partake of one or the other, and some learn neither.
-A given Wizard's stance on this topic depends primarily on whichever subsect of Wizardry they happen to practice, but some Wizards lack the knack for it, and others who were not taught by their master or school take up the study on their own later in their careers.
+A given Wizard's stance on this topic depends primarily on whichever subsect of Wizardry they happen to practice, or personal preference.
 And of course, even Wizards who don't personally manufacture magical items might acquire one or more made by others.

-Wizards who practice Alchemy simply take the Alchemy Vocation and follow the guidelines given in the Alchemy document.
-Given their split focus Wizard-Alchemists tend to be less advanced in spellcraft than other Wizards of similar experience and less advanced in alchemical achievements than other Alchemists of similar experience, but the hybrid of both complementary arts can be quite potent.
+Wizards who practice Alchemy should take the Alchemy Vocation and follow the guidelines given in the Alchemy document.
 A small but significant minority of Wizard-Alchemists have existed since the earliest days of the tradition and it is a respected sub discipline within the Wizardly community.

-Similarly, Wizards who practice Artificing simply take the Artificing Vocation and follow the guidelines given in the Artificers document.
+Similarly, Wizards who practice Artificing should take the Artificing Vocation and follow the guidelines given in the Artificers document.
 Many of the more adventuresome types of Wizards favor learning Artifcing and making various protective and offensive items for themselves as such artifacts are extremely reliable in heightened circumstances such as violent confrontations.
+While less common than Wizard-Alchemists, the role of the Wizard-Artificer is a hallowed one thanks to the significant utility of the items they are able to make.

 Elementalism